eclipse-thingweb/node-wot/README.md

 -   TestThing: This Thing exists primarily for testing different data schemas and payload formats.
 It also has events attached to affordances that notify when a value changes.
 -   Smart Coffee Machine: This is a simulation of a coffee machine that also has a [simple user interface](http://plugfest.thingweb.io/examples/smart-coffee-machine.html) that displays the values of properties.
     In addition to proving a real-life device example, it can be used for testing `uriVariables`.
 You can ask it to brew different coffees and monitor the available resource level.
+-   Presence Sensor: It mocks the detection of a person by firing an event every 5 seconds.
+-   Smart Clock: It simply has a property affordance for the time.
+However, it runs 60 times faster than real-time to allow time-based decisions that can be easily tested.
+-   Simple Coffee Machine: This is a simpler simulation of the coffee machine above.

 ## Documentation